CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

    c. **Real-Time Dashboard:** Used to visualize key insights to share with your team

-   c. **Eventstream:** Used to capture, transform, and route real-time event stream.
+   d. **Eventstream:** Used to capture, transform, and route real-time event stream.

-   d. **Reflex(Preview):** Used to monitor datasets, queries, and event streams for patterns to trigger actions and alerts.
+   e. **Reflex(Preview):** Used to monitor datasets, queries, and event streams for patterns to trigger actions and alerts.

       ![](../media/fab5.png)